engag1ng/perveyor/README.md

 # crypto-tracker
- Track Ethereum and Bitcoin transactions - lightweight and lighting fast.
+ Track Ethereum and Bitcoin transactions - 🪶lightweight and ⚡lighting fast.